In 2017 I delivered design research for an improved developer experience in the Watson IoT Platform.

 Devon the device developer, develops and tests code for a device that integrates sensors and actuators with the OS and CPU board capabilities.
 He integrates MQTT and device management protocols on the device.
-He uses SDKs provided by chip manufacturer and applies security by design principles.
+He uses SDKs provided by chip manufacturers and applies security by design principles.

-He uses a team development space and connects the device to an IoT Platform to test connections, data transfers, device management and security use- and test-cases.
+He uses a team development space and connects the device to an IoT Platform to test connections, data transfers, device management, and security use- and test-cases.

 - Develops code for devices and gateways

-- Downloads his code to a test bed with devices that connect to an IoT Platform
+- Downloads his code to a testbed with devices that connect to an IoT Platform

-- Makes sure that the device passes tests on connection, data transfer, device management and security use/test-cases
+- Makes sure that the device passes tests on connection, data transfer, device management, and security use/test-cases

 - Connect devices to the cloud to transmit data and perform tests